What’s a Gas Grill Model Number?

 I think cities and states across the country are FINALLY ready to start grilling.
 Of course, I’ve been grilling since January, but you know, I’m kinda weird.

 Most grills are fairly simple and straight forward.
 With a little bit of time, patience and maybe a measuring tape you can solve most grill dilemmas.
-But we live in an age of convenience and there are a few time saving resources to help you out when your manual has gone missing.
+But we live in an age of convenience, and there are a few time saving resources to help you out when your manual has gone missing.

 A lot of times you can find your grill manual online in a .pdf format.
 This might be available from your manufacturer directly, or from another third party manual supplier.
 A quick online search of the brand name and the word “manual,” or the extension “.pdf” should bring up the correct site.